symfony/symfony-docs/components/http_kernel/introduction.rst

     c) If the controller implements :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`,
        ``setContainer`` is called on the controller object and the container is passed to it.
-This step is also specific to the  :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver` sub-class used by the Symfony2 Framework.
+This step is also specific to the  :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver` sub-class used by the Symfony Framework.

        There are also a few other variations on the above process (e.g. if you're registering your controllers as services).